-You have Floyd Rose hardware allowing you to dive bomb as hard as you want, push pull switches to split the humbucker and a hand-rubbed Urethane neck for added comfort and smooth transition up the neck.
+Just as with all of the best high-end shred guitars you have Floyd Rose hardware allowing you to dive-bomb as hard as you want - in addition to this there are push/pull switches for splitting the humbucker and a hand-rubbed urethane neck for added comfort and smooth transitions.

-The Ibanez RG5000 guitars are there for those metal players who want to make the transition into the realms of pro-level sound.
+The Ibanez RG5000 guitars (as well as the rest of the Ibanez Prestige series) are there for those metal players who want to make the transition into the realms of pro-level sound.
 These guitars are worth every penny and make our best high-end guitars list with ease thanks to the incredible pickups and hefty focus on playability.

-The sleek body curves on this RG5000 as well as the super-fast Wizard HP neck allow for a far more comfortable playing experience whether you’re stood up rocking out or sat down recording your next masterpiece.
+The sleek body curves on this RG5000 in particular, as well as the super-fast Wizard HP neck, allow for a far more comfortable playing experience whether you’re stood-up rocking out or sat down recording your next masterpiece.

-The set of Fishman Fluence pickups deliver a seriously aggressive tone without any of the unwanted noise or hum.
-The inclusion of the Fishman Fluence Voicing Switch allows you to change the voice of your pickups for tonal variety.
-You can go from active to passive and enjoy crisp, clean sounds or engage the active with a bit of distortion and watch your windows start to shake!
+For this guitar's voice, the set of Fishman Fluence pickups deliver a seriously aggressive tone without any of the unwanted noise or hum.
+The inclusion of the Fishman Fluence Voicing Switch allows you to change the voice of your pickups for tonal variety - you can go from active to passive and enjoy crisp cleans, or engage the active with a bit of distortion and watch your windows start to shake!